apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NFL hands Nick Bosa $11K fine for crashing interview with MAGA hat**
+**AP Race Call: Donald Trump wins Nevada**

-You can read more about it [here](https://nypost.com/2024/11/09/sports/nfl-hands-nick-bosa-11k-fine-for-crashing-interview-in-maga-hat/).
+You can read more about it [here](https://www.pbs.org/newshour/politics/ap-race-call-donald-trump-wins-nevada).

 ## Requirements
 - Python 3.8